Independence Bowl Foundation

 Hall of Honor

-The Independence Bowl Foundation also hosts an annual Hall of Honor Induction Banquet and Golf Classic.
-Each year this event honors new additions to the Hall of Honor.
+The Independence Bowl Foundation also hosted the Hall of Honor Induction Banquet and Golf Classic.
+This event honors new additions to the Hall of Honor.

 Inductees are former players and coaches who participated in the Independence Bowl and went on to achieve personal and professional success both on and off the field.
 Inductees include such greats as Bruce Smith and Brett Favre, and most recently Coaches Frank Beamer of Virginia Tech and David Cutcliffe of Ole Miss, former LSU standout Eddie Kennison, and former Louisville and Chicago Bears standout Otis Wilson.

 The 2006 Class of Inductees included former LSU head coach Gerry DiNardo, former LSU All-American and World Champion Pittsburgh Steeler, Alan Faneca (presently with the NY Jets), and former Ole Miss and New Orleans Saints standout Deuce McAllister.
 In 2008 the Hall was expanded to include coaches Nick Saban and Terry Hoeppner, and former LSU quarterback Herb Tyler.

 The Independence Bowl is now 39-years strong and the Independence Bowl Foundation is one of the reasons for that successful endurance.